kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

 was by far my scarcest commodity leading up to the sabbatical.
 Like many people, I wanted to believe that I could excel at a full-time job while also pursuing personal interests.
-After 3 or 4 years of that delusional thinking, I finally faced the reality that it's very challenging to do a full-time job, create personal projects, maintain relationships, keep up my health, do household chores, and so on, all at the same time.
+After 3 or 4 years of that belief, I finally faced the reality that it's very challenging to do a full-time job, create personal projects, continue my education, maintain relationships, keep up my health, do household chores, and so on, all at the same time.
 Considering that the full-time job took up most of my time,